K-State Course Syllabi Statements

 All Course Syllabi Must Include the Following Statements:

-Kansas State University has an Honor System based on personal integrity, which is presumed to be sufficient assurance that, in academic matters, one's work is performed honestly and without unauthorized assistance.
-Undergraduate and graduate students, by registration, acknowledge the jurisdiction of the Honor System.
-The policies and procedures of the Honor System apply to all full and part-time students enrolled in undergraduate and graduate courses on-campus, off-campus, and via distance learning.
-The honor system website can be reached via the following URL: www.k-state.edu/honor.
-A component vital to the Honor System is the inclusion of the Honor Pledge which applies to all assignments, examinations, or other course work undertaken by students.
+Kansas State University has an Honor and Integrity System based on personal integrity, which is presumed to be sufficient assurance that, in academic matters, one's work is performed honestly and without unauthorized assistance.
+Undergraduate and graduate students, by registration, acknowledge the jurisdiction of the Honor and Integrity System.
+The policies and procedures of the Honor and Integrity System apply to all full and part-time students enrolled in undergraduate and graduate courses on-campus, off-campus, and via distance learning.
+A component vital to the Honor and Integrity System is the inclusion of the Honor Pledge which applies to all assignments, examinations, or other course work undertaken by students.
 The Honor Pledge is implied, whether or not it is stated: "On my honor, as a student, I have neither given nor received unauthorized aid on this academic work."
 A grade of XF can result from a breach of academic honesty.
 The F indicates failure in the course; the X indicates the reason is an Honor Pledge violation.

 All student activities in the University, including this course, are governed by the Student Judicial Conduct Code as outlined in the Student Governing Association By Laws, Article V, Section 3, number 2.
 Students who engage in behavior that disrupts the learning environment may be asked to leave the class.